Akash-Rastogi/NeuralNetworks/Assignments/4/README.md

-#Assignment 04 (Due date: Oct.
+# Assignment 04 (Due date: Oct.
 16, 2016)
-#Neural Networks
-#Due date: Oct.
-16, 2016

-#The purpose of the this assignment is to practice with Widrow-Huff learning and adaptive filters.
+<h2>The purpose of the this assignment is to practice with Widrow-Huff learning and adaptive filters.</h2>

 * Write a program to predict the price and the volume of a stock
 * Apply the LMS algorithm